Kidney Failure & Mercury Poisoning

 Why Dialysis Just Doesn’t Work as Good as Her Ol’ Kidneys

-Phosphates, for example, build up in the blood stream causing loss of calcium in the bones.
+Phosphates, for example, build up in the blood stream drawing calcium out of the bones.
 This may explain why Nicole’s leg fractured so easily in three places after slipping on ice five years ago.